jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 One example among many: Enrico Fermi, John von Neumann, Edward Teller, and many other scientists fled Europe for America, where they soon built radar, computers, and the atom bomb—the very "wonder weapons" the Nazis believed their own genetics would deliver.

 The Soviets did the same from the other direction.
 In the late 1930s, as the world was working out how radio, automobiles, and aircraft would change warfare, they executed most of their senior commanders—three of five marshals, thirteen of fifteen army commanders, and an estimated 30,000 other officers.
 All for supposed disloyalty and with the assumption that their ideology could train better replacements.
-Then in 1940 they fought a war against Finland, whose military was a fraction of their size, to a standstill.
+Then in 1940 they fought a war against Finland, whose military was a fraction of their size, and surprsingly saved their country from conquest.

 Extremism cost each regime dearly, and neither could learn from the other.
 Locked into opposite halves of the same argument, they hated each other too much to borrow anything—which is exactly what an adapting system must be able to do.